Terms and Conditions of the Liberty SIPP

 Subject to certain exceptions (as set out in the HMRC Pension Regulations), if in any Pension Input Period your total gross contributions to all Registered Pension Schemes exceeds the Annual Allowance (the Annual Allowance for this purpose being the Annual Allowance for the Tax Year in which the relevant Pension Input Period ends) the amount of the excess contributions will be subject to an annual allowance tax charge.

-- may result in a Lifetime Allowance Charge being levied by HMRC when the Arrangements or part thereof Vest.
+(b) may result in a Lifetime Allowance Charge being levied by HMRC when the Arrangements or part thereof vest.

 If you have any concerns as to whether a Contribution may result in a Lifetime Allowance Charge being levied, you should consult an Adviser.
-Liberty SIPP Limited will not be liable for any Loss in the event of a Lifetime Allowance Charge being levied.
+EBS Pensions Limited will not be liable for any Loss in the event of a Lifetime Allowance Charge being levied.

-5.1.
-Liberty SIPP Limited is not authorized to give investment or ﬁnancial advice.
+5.1 EBS Pensions Limited is not authorised to give investment or ﬁnancial advice.
 You must direct the manner in which the funds within your Arrangements are to be invested.
 Neither the Trustees nor we accept any liability for any decisions relating to the purchase, retention and sale of the investments within your Member's Fund.
 As Scheme Administrator we assist the Trustees with the operation of the scheme and this extends to being involved with the investment process.
 Please make sure you are aware of and understand the procedures for notices to be issued to and given by the Trustees, which are set out in paragraph 13 of these Terms and Conditions.

 However, the Trustees are not obliged to give effect to your due exercise of an investment decision/direction.

-5.3.2. the Trustees are notiﬁed of your death (the Trustees may, but need not, refuse to accept any such notiﬁcation unless it is accompanied by the death certiﬁcate);
+5.4.2 the Trustees are notiﬁed of your death (the Trustees may, but need not, refuse to accept any such notiﬁcation unless it is accompanied by a certified copy of the death certiﬁcate);

-5.5.
-You must provide details to us of all activities undertaken in the name of your designated account as soon as possible after deciding to carry out those activities.
+5.6 You must provide details to us of all activities undertaken in the name of your SIPP as soon as possible after deciding to carry out those activities.
 In default of you exercising any direction, the Trustees are obliged to invest your Member's Fund; investment includes cash.
-In no circumstances shall either the Trustees or we be obliged to monitor or account for the investment performance of your Member's Fund.
+In no circumstances shall at any time either the Trustees or we be obliged to monitor or account for the investment performance of your Member's Fund.

-6.1.1. the Member/s entering into a commercial property investment must complete the appropriate property purchase application form and submit it to Liberty SIPP Limited and Liberty Trustees Limited for approval.
+6.1.1 the Members entering into a commercial property investment must complete the appropriate property purchase application form and submit it to EBS Pensions Limited and Liberty Trustees Limited for approval.
 No commitment made by (the) member/s will be recognised until approval has been given, and any costs associated with commitments prior to approval will be borne directly by the individual Member/s;

-6.1.3. the property and any borrowings must be in name of the Trustees;
+6.1.3 the property and any borrowings must be in the name of the Trustees;

 The premiums will be treated as an expense of administration under paragraph 3 of these Terms and Conditions.

-9.1.
-Where you carry out an act in respect of your Arrangements that is prohibited by law or regulation or which would amount to an unauthorised payment under the Act, then we shall, without your consent, take such actions as may be necessary to correct the act.
+9.1 Where you carry out an act in respect of your Arrangements that is prohibited by law or regulation or which would amount to an unauthorised payment under the Act, then we shall, without your consent, take such actions as may be necessary to correct such act.
 In this regard, you shall fully indemnify the Trustees and us in respect of all costs, claims, demands and expenses incurred whether from your Member's Fund or, should we wish, your personal assets.